-First, to be clear: yucca and yuca are not the same thing.
+First, to be clear: yucca and yuca are not the same things.
 Yuca is the edible root of the cassava plant and yucca is a plant in the Agave family, commonly used as a landscape plant in dry climates.

 Yuccas are drought tolerant, succulent plants, and while they're native to the desert, you can grow Yucca baccata in many climates.
 It's hardy to Zone 6 and grows best with full sun and a quick draining, sandy soil.